bioinfo-pf-curie/geniac/docs/faq.rst

-   ├── bin                          # scripts or binaries for the pipeline ├── conf                         # configuration files for the pipeline │   ├── base.config              # contains the geniac scope mandatory for nextflow │   ├── templates                # template for nf-geniac
+   ├── bin                          # scripts or binaries for the pipeline ├── conf                         # configuration files for the pipeline │   ├── base.config              # contains the geniac scope mandatory for nextflow ├── docs                         # documentation of the pipeline ├── env                          # process specific environment variables ├── geniac                       # nf-geniac utilities
-   │   │   └── cluster.config.in
-   ├── docs                         # documentation of the pipeline ├── env                          # process specific environment variables ├── geniac                       # nf-geniac utilities